How much energy is needed to melt a cubic metre of snow?

 So when a landscape is covered in about a foot of snow, as it was here, a huge amount of energy is going to be needed to melt all that snow.
-I wonder how many folk in Erie, Pennsylvania are contemplating this issue right now, after the city on the shores of the Great Lakes had a record snowfall on Christmas day and Boxing day of more than 4 feet of snow in just 30 hours.
-Click here for more and a great video of what that amount of snow looks like…
+I wonder how many residents in Erie, Pennsylvania, are contemplating this issue right now, after the city on the shores of the Great Lakes had a record snowfall on Christmas day and Boxing day of more than 4 feet of snow in just 30 hours.
+Click here for more and a great video of what that amount of snow looks like.

-Even with our now cosy house, we always notice how the energy is silently drained from the physical structure of the building whilst we have melting snow or ice on the roof and surrounding land – at least until it’s all melted.
+Even within our cosy house, we always notice how much more quickly the energy is silently drained from the physical structure of the building, whilst we have melting snow or ice on the roof and surrounding land – at least until it’s all melted.
 It typically takes 2 or 3 days after the snow has all gone for the house to reach a cosy equilibrium again.
-Much of the stored energy in the physical structure and contents of the house (its core temperature, if you like) is clearly being sucked into changing the physical state of the fallen snow on the roof from ice to water.
+Before our cork and lime hemp insulation was installed, such a thick stone walled structure was more akin to a cave – wonderfully cool on those rare hot summer days, and never dropping to freezing, but impossible to ever achieve even a modest 18 degrees C internally, without vast amounts of wood being burned.
+Much of the stored energy in the physical structure and contents of the house (its core temperature, if you like) is clearly being sucked out and used in changing the physical state of the fallen snow on the roof from ice, to water.

 The paper’s introduction explains that for any accumulation of snow to melt, 3 phases of the process can be considered to take place.

 Firstly, the snow pack has to warm so that it is isothermal at 0 degrees C – i.e. the temperature of the snow needs to rise from below freezing to zero.
 This is known as the warming phase of snow melt.